SekaiCTF 2024 challenges

 return f"{path} not found"

-This will return a 404 HTTP response and a nicely formatted response body.
-If we open the non-existing URL /does-not-exist, it will dutifully return:
+This returns a 404 HTTP response and a well formatted response body.
+If you open the non-existing address /does-not-exist, Starlette dutifully returns:

 /does-not-exist not found